havocp/mongo-scala-thingy/README.md

-There are several improvements that would be nice here: avoiding the "unwrapping" overhead, adding a `BValue.toCaseClass` convenience method, adding a convenience method to get a case class directly from a JSON string, and adding JSON-parsing methods on the DAO group objects that use the `ClassAnalysis` from there.
-Also, the DAO group object could have methods implementing REST PUT and GET i.e. "stick a JSON string in MongoDB (with validation)" and "get a JSON string from MongoDB," which would then be trivial to wrap in HTTP.
+There are several improvements that would be nice here: avoiding the "unwrapping" overhead, adding a `BValue.toCaseClass` convenience method.

+## Auto-implementing REST-style CRUD operations with JSON

+There's a trait called `JsonMethods` which implements a "backend" that corresponds to backbone.js-style CRUD operations on a MongoDB collection.

+To be clear, this library does not contain any HTTP code; you'd have to write some trivial glue between HTTP in your web stack of choice, and the `JsonMethods` trait.

+The methods in `JsonMethods` generally take the trailing part of the URL (which would be the object ID) and then take and/or return a JSON string representing the object.

 ## Limitations